-- Small head with large mouth full of teeth
+- Has a small head with large mouth full of teeth.

 - Both eyes are on one side of the body so that the fish can lay flat on the seafloor with eyes facing up.

-- From Magdalena Bay, Baja California, Mexico to Washington state, with a separate population in the upper Gulf of California
+- Found from Magdalena Bay, Baja California, Mexico to Washington state, with a separate population in the upper Gulf of California.

-- Larvae and post-larvae are pelagic for serveral months before the post-larvae settle on the bottom, likely in bays and estuaries.
+- Larvae and post-larvae are pelagic for serveral months before settling on the bottom, likely in bays and estuaries.

-- Juvenile halibut emigrate to deeper water after 1 year and/or at 20 cm in length [1,4] .
+- The juvenile halibut emigrates to deeper water after 1 year and/or at 20 cm in length.
+[1,4]

 - Uses bays and estuaries as nurseries, possibly to decrease the risk of mortality of newly hatched fish.
 [2,4]

-- Lies flat and very still, buried or partially buried in sediment on the sea floor where it ambushes its prey, free swimming fish (e.g., Pacific sardine and northern anchovy)
+- Lies flat and very still, buried or partially buried in sediment on the sea floor where it ambushes its prey, specifically free swimming fish (e.g., Pacific sardine and northern anchovy).

-- Open year-round except trawl fishery, which is open June 16-March 14
+- Commercial fishing is open year-round except trawl fishery, which is open June 16-March 14.

 Status of the fishery

-- When caught with hook-and-line or bottom trawl, rated as “Good Alternative” by Monterey Bay Aquarium’s Seafood Watch program
+- When caught with hook-and-line or bottom trawl, California halibut is rated as a “Good Alternative” by Monterey Bay Aquarium’s Seafood Watch program.

-- Stock assessments indicate a trend in depletion from 1971-2011, however further data are required.
+- Stock assessments indicate a trend in depletion from 1971-2011, but further data is required.

 Potential ecosystem impacts

-- Degradation of estuaries & bays that halibut depend on for nursery grounds paired with their limited range make them vulnerable to overfishing
+- Degradation of estuaries & bays that halibut depend on for nursery grounds paired with its limited range makes it vulnerable to overfishing.

 Description of meat

 - Safe consumption recommendations are 3 servings per month for adults, 2 for kids 6-12 yrs, & 1 for kids 0-5 yrs old as Halibut has potentially elevated levels of mercury.
 [11,12]